 Corridors, exits stairs, and fire escapes are typically the primary escape routes in an emergency.
 Storage in corridors, exits, stairs, and fire escapes is strictly prohibited in all buildings on University premises.
 This includes, but is not limited to temporary, short-term or long-term storage or spill over from offices, laboratories, classrooms, or from shipping and receiving areas.
 No storage is allowed in any corridor with the exception of recessed vestibule areas and no storage is allowed in or under any stairwell.

-Fire protection system controls, and heating, ventilation and air-conditioning (HVAC) system controls shall be accessible to the Chicago Fire Department; therefore, prohibiting excessive storage in mechanical rooms.
-University Policy also dictates that there is to be no storage of any material inside electrical rooms.
+Fire protection system controls, and heating, ventilation and air-conditioning (HVAC) system controls shall be accessible to the Fire Department therefore prohibiting excessive storage in mechanical rooms.
+All electrical and elevator control rooms shall be free of any storage.

 Emergency Evacuation Procedures for Persons with Disabilities

-Per regulations promulgated by the Occupational Health and Safety Administration (OSHA), fire safety and emergency evacuation training shall be completed by every full-time University employee on an annual basis.
-This mandatory training course can be completed via the Chalk website.
+Per regulations promulgated by the Occupational Health and Safety Administration (OSHA), fire safety and emergency evacuation training shall be completed by full-time University employees, students working in laboratories, and part-time employees working at least 1,950 hours on an annual basis.
+This mandatory training course can be completed via the EHSA website.

 To meet your training requirements through the online module, please use the following instructions: